QuantumMisaka/ATST-Tools/README.md

 - [x] Connected to Dimer method
 - [x] More test in magnetic surface reaction system
 - [x] Put calculation setting in an independent file (decoupling *_run.py)
-- [x] Vibration analysis scripts
+- [x] Vibration and Thermodynamic analysis scripts
-- [x] More easily and proper way to do continuation calculation for NEB and AutoNEB. (next target)
+- [x] More easily and proper way to do continuation calculation for NEB and AutoNEB.
 - [ ] More fiexible options for NEB, Dimer and AutoNEB, like full properties in trajectory file, and fiexibly utilize SCF wavefunction/charge output files from previous calculation.